Table of Contents

 IRR Benchmark Example: New Power Plant vs. Renovation

-The following table shows how an energy company could compare two capital projects using the internal rate of return (IRR).
-Both options require similar levels of investment but differ in duration, cash flow pattern, and expected risk.
+The following table illustrates how an energy company could compare two capital projects using the internal rate of return (IRR).
+Both options require similar levels of investment but differ in duration, cash flow profile, and risk exposure.

-Based on the results, Project A (the new solar power plant) delivers a higher IRR of 11.5% and a larger NPV at the company’s 8% hurdle rate.
-This suggests it generates more value relative to cost.
-However, its longer duration and higher capital intensity increase exposure to cost overruns and technology shifts.
-If management seeks stability and faster recovery, Project B may be preferred despite its lower return.
-In most cases, the higher-IRR, positive-NPV option should proceed, provided risk and funding capacity remain acceptable.
+Based on the results, Project A delivers a higher IRR of 11.5% and a larger NPV at the company’s 8 percent hurdle rate, indicating stronger value creation relative to capital invested.
+However, its longer duration and higher capital intensity increase exposure to execution risk and technological change.
+If management prioritises stability and faster capital recovery, Project B may be preferred despite its lower return.
+In practice, the higher-IRR, positive-NPV option should proceed, provided risk appetite and funding capacity remain aligned.

 Programme Content Overview